 There’s no doubt navigating life during the pandemic hasn’t been the smoothest.
-We’ve all had to rapidly get accustomed to a new way of living.
-But, and I’m sorry to be the bearer of less-than-good news, it might have just gotten a bit trickier.
-Enter: ‘pingdemic’ and the shortages in trades and materials.
+We’ve all had to acclimatise to a new way of living.
+But the problems aren’t over, I’m sorry to say.
+Enter: the pingdemic and shortages in trades and materials.

-You may be wondering, if you haven’t already been ‘pinged’ yourself by the NHS Covid-19 app, what am I talking about, right?
-Well, since ‘freedom day’ there has been an avalanche of alerts being sent out by the app to people in England and Wales to automatically self-isolate after being in close contact with someone who had tested positive for the virus.
+If you haven’t received a ping yourself by the NHS Covid-19 app, you may be wondering what the pingdemic is.
+Well, since ‘freedom day’, the app has sent an avalanche of alerts to people in England and Wales.
+They ask them to automatically self-isolate after being in close contact with someone who tested positive for Covid.

 This has caused staff shortages and cancellations, costing industries around the country millions, including the kitchen, bedroom and bathroom industry.
-For example, the results of a survey conducted by the British Institute of Kitchen, Bedroom and Bathroom Installation (BiKBBI) of over 5000 kitchen, bedroom and bathroom installers, show that 47% have had to cancel jobs due to customers or installers being ‘pinged’ by NHS Covid-19 app.
+For example, the British Institute of Kitchen, Bedroom and Bathroom Installation (BiKBBI) surveyed over 5000 kitchen, bedroom and bathroom installers.
+It showed that 47% have had to cancel jobs due to pings from the NHS Covid-19 app.

-If your renovation has been put back because of the ‘pingdemic’ or builder or material shortages too, before panicking, make sure you speak to your trades to find out when work can actually begin and to come up with a new timeline for your renovation.
+Have you had to push your renovation back because of the pingdemic or builder or material shortages?
+Well, before panicking, make sure you speak to your trades to find out when work can actually begin.
+Come up with a new timeline for your renovation.

-Communication is absolute key in this situation.
-If your builder or installer has been ‘pinged’, ask if they might be able to offer an alternative solution or if the kitchen or bathroom company could offer other help to get your renovation back on track.
+Communication is absolutely key in this situation.
+If the pingdemic has affected your builder or installer, ask if they might be able to offer an alternative solution.
+Also ask if the kitchen or bathroom company could offer other help to get your renovation back on track.

 Organisation is also a very important factor.
-You’ll need to contact all the other trades involved in the project to constantly keep them in the loop about what is going on.
-You wouldn’t want your plumber or installer to show up to your door without the kitchen being in or even delivered yet, right?
-So, also ensure you have plenty of space available to store your deliveries properly, if needed, until they can be fit and installed.
+You’ll need to contact all trades involved in the project to constantly keep them in the loop re what’s going on.
+You wouldn’t want your plumber or installer to show up to your door without the kitchen being in or delivered yet.
+Also ensure you have plenty of space available to store your deliveries properly, if needed, until you can fit and install them.